A Real Time Processing System for Big Data in Astronomy: Applications to HERA: Processing and Storage Requirements

 Like many other radio observatories, HERA is situated in a remote location to avoid terrestrial sources of RFI.
 In this case, HERA is in the Karoo desert of South Africa, hosted by the South African Radio Astronomy Observatory (SARAO\footnote{\url{https://www.sarao.ac.za/}}).
 This means that both on-site computational resources and network bandwidth to the wider world are limited, raising further challenges.
 A representative bandwidth of 100 Mbps is only capable of moving about 1 TB per day, and so significant processing of raw data must be done to facilitate adequately small data products.
 Because HERA is designed to observe at a $\sim$50\% duty cycle (12 hours every night), the RTP system must be able to do its work within 24 hours to avoid falling behind on data analysis.
-This requirement adds time pressure to the RTP system's processing requirement, as the raw data are not able to be stored indefinitely.
+This requirement adds time pressure to the RTP system's processing requirement, as the raw data cannot be stored indefinitely.
 Accordingly the RTP system monitors files being processed and identifies potential blockages of the pipeline.
-Finally, all processing must be of sufficient quality to allow HERA to achieve its science goals, which requires a dynamic range between foreground systematics and the expected cosmological signal of $\sim10^5$ \citep{pober_etal2013}.
+Finally, data products of sufficient quality must be produced to allow HERA to achieve its science goals, which requires a dynamic range between foreground signals and the expected cosmological signal of $\sim10^5$ \citep{pober_etal2013}.